 If there is something nearly everyone will come into contact in their lives, it is purchasing a home and a corresponding mortgage which is why you need to know Mortgage Basics For Beginners.
 This will more than likely be the biggest purchase of your life, so why not learn all you can about it so you can ensure you are knowing exactly what you are getting into and what to look out for.
-Especially for the first time home buyers, it is important to know what to expect from the home buying process and what you should expect from a mortgage, lender, and loan officer.
+Especially for first-time home buyers, it is important to know what to expect from the home buying process and what you should expect from a mortgage, lender, and loan officer.
 To begin with, a mortgage is similar to other loans you come into contact with like auto loans as there is a principal amount, a defined interest rate, payment terms, and years to be paid back.
 Unlike other loans, mortgages differ in the fact that there are a lot of programs out there that offer different terms, down payments, interest rates, etc. There are also programs for veterans of the military through VA Loans, buyers of condominiums, and even loans with no money down.

 One of the most important lessons in the Mortgage Basics For Beginners plan is knowing just how to qualify for a mortgage as different types of loan programs have different requirements that must be met.
 When you have decided to purchase a home, it is smart to do your homework on the different loan programs out there and know what their qualifications are and what they need to be.
 In the landscape of mortgage options available, there are plenty, however, most of the main ones are government backed loans that are either Conventional Loans, FHA Loans, VA Loans, or USDA Loans.
 With all mortgage programs, the main qualifying factor is your FICO credit score.
 Amongst all programs, there is a difference between conventional loans and the rest where Conventional Loans want a minimum of a 620 FICO and FHA wants a 580 FICO and can go as low as 500 FICO.
 Another item that is needed in order to get qualified is your debt to income ratio or the amount of debt you can have on a monthly basis against your gross monthly income.
 For example, on an FHA Loan with a 620+ FICO credit score, you can have a debt to income ratio of 56.9%.
 Other programs range from 40%-50% debt to income ratio.